ProtonCEO/md_to_html/README.md

-# 📄 Markdown → Website Converter
+ Markdown to Website Converter

-Convert any `.md` file into a styled `.html` webpage.
+Description:

-## 🚀 Usage
+Convert your Markdown notes into clean, styled HTML web pages that open locally in your browser.

-1️⃣ Install dependencies
+Tech Used: Python, HTML, CSS

-pip install markdown
+Features:

-2️⃣ Run the converter
+Converts .md files to .html

-python converter.py
+Minimal CSS styling for clean reading

-3️⃣ Open output.html in your browser
+Lightweight, fast, and API-free